hockyg/plumed-tutorial-force2/INSTRUCTIONS.md

 ![different_forces](images/GHRP_distance_time.png).

-As an exercise, set slope to match these different conditions. can either try to play with force further and re-run some simulations to see how this affects the unbinding time, or try to apply force to a different CV, $d_O$ for example.
+As an exercise, set SLOPE to match these different conditions.
+You can either try to play with force further and re-run some simulations to see how this affects the unbinding time, or try to apply force to a different CV, $d_O$ for example.

 #### Pulling at an angle